The AEO Definition

 | Brand control | Title tag, meta, schema | First-paragraph framing, citation assets |

 The important nuance: SEO and AEO are not substitutes.
 A strong SEO foundation — authoritative backlinks, E-E-A-T signals, fast technical performance — also feeds AI engine training.
 The difference is that AEO adds a layer of explicit optimization specifically for how AI engines read, remember, and reproduce information about your brand.
+The Best AI SEO Tools comparison covers how the two disciplines compare in tooling.

 The Four Major AI Answer Engines